Body Shape Questionnaire (BSQ)

 Comments or questions?

-Page created 5.i.19 from page on the old psyctc.org site from 2003, last updated 21.ix.23.
-As with most pages on this site, the content is freely available under a Attribution-ShareAlike Creative Commons Licence. so you can quote as much or as little of it as you like but you must make whatever you do available on the same licence and give the attribution to me with a link back to here.
-However, the full BSQ, the approved shortened forms, and any translations of any of them are different as changing them in any way loses comparability of findings so they are made available here under the Attribution-NoDerivatives Creative Commons Licence.
-“NoDerivatives” here covers translation: if you want to do that, see the conditions for that.
+Page created 5.i.19 from page on the old psyctc.org site from 2003, last updated 26.ix.24.
+All the BSQ forms are copyright and managed by MAPI Trust and their ePROVIDE service.
+As with most pages on this PSYCTC.org site, all content that is not the BSQ forms is freely available under a Attribution-ShareAlike Creative Commons Licence so you can quote as much or as little of it as you like but you must make whatever you do available on the same licence and give the attribution to me with a link back to here.